plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-components.md

   }).component
 ```

-You can have both, either with or without dependencies:
+You can have both, either with or without dependencies.

 ```js
 import MyTeaserDefaultComponent from './MyTeaserDefaultComponent'